Everything you ever wanted to know about Dynamics CRM

 On-premise instances of Dynamics 365 may be a good choice for businesses who need to host their own data due to data regulation, or do not have a stable enough internet connection to reliably access a SaaS version of the software.

 Also known as Cloud and Edge, hybrid deployments are fully integrated with the Microsoft cloud, but transactions and data are stored locally on the users’ own data center and synced as and when needed.

 The ability to use the system offline can be useful to industries in which business continuity is especially important, such as retail or manufacturing.
 Cloud and Edge deployment allow customers to run their Point of Sale operations regardless of connectivity so that users can capture data and perform transactions whatever their internet status.
 Any data obtained offline can later be synced to the cloud for business intelligence or reporting purposes at a later date.

-What differences in features are there between a cloud deployment of Dynamics 365 for Finance and Operations and an on-premise deployment?
+What differences in features are there between a cloud deployment of Dynamics 365 and an on-premise deployment?

 Users who employ the SaaS model of Dynamics 365 can access expansive and continually evolving business intelligence tools.
 The cloud not only stores and processes your data, but it also learns from it.
 Microsoft has invested enormously in machine learning in recent years, and cloud users are beginning to reap the benefits.
 Dynamics 365 offers a real-time, 360-degree view of performance, and can help visualize business data using intuitive, customizable reports and dashboards.